grantymartin/gm-personal-training/README.md

 I also aim to add a calendar that displays available time slots for a user to book a session straight away and then also pay straight away rather than contact through email services.

-I would like for users to be able to add multiple diffrent products to the cart at the same time rather than addding each seperatlly.
+I would like for users to be able to add multiple different products to the cart at the same time rather than adding each separately.

 ## Technologies Used